adaltas/node-csv-docs/src/md/stringify/options/columns.md

 `embed:packages/csv-stringify/samples/option.columns_array_with_objects.js`

+A shorter variation is to declare column elements as strings.
+The previous example is simplified by defining [a column as a simple string](https://github.com/adaltas/node-csv/blob/master/packages/csv-stringify/samples/option.columns_array_with_strings.js):

+`embed:packages/csv-stringify/samples/option.columns_array_with_strings.js`

+## Order

 The order definition matters.
-Reverse the order of the column option in the above example to `[ { key: 'b' }, { key: 'a' } ]` will have the consequence to reverse the order of the generated CSV as `2,1\n`.
+It reflects the order of the generated records.
+Reverse the order of the column option in the above example to `[ { key: 'b' }, { key: 'a' } ]` yields to reverse the order of the generated CSV as `2,1\n`.

-This example could have been simplified by defining the [column definitions as simple strings](https://github.com/adaltas/node-csv/blob/master/packages/csv-stringify/samples/option.columns_array_with_strings.js):

-`embed:packages/csv-stringify/samples/option.columns_array_with_strings.js`
+With records ingested in the form of objects, it is possible to re-order all columns.
+Columns keys are also auto discovered in the first record unless defined.

+With records ingested in the form of arrays, order reflects the field positions.
+It is not possible to re-order columns, only to filter out the last ones.

+## Nested properties

+With records provided as object, the column `key` can refer to nested properties of the input.
+Its support both array and object references.

+`embed:packages/csv-stringify/samples/option.columns_nested.js`

 ## Undefined properties